 The ABS wants to ensure that any individual with a breast problem receives the very best possible care.
 We aim to achieve this by providing ongoing specialist breast education and training to allow ABS members to remain up-to-date with the latest research developments, new treatments and surgical techniques.
 We also encourage best practice by working with NICE, the CQC and other associations and charities interested in breast care, to develop clinical guidelines based on high quality research recommendations from around the world.
 In addition, we drive up standards and reduce regional variations in care by regularly auditing the performance of individuals and breast teams.
 Our meetings and conferences promote good practice through information sharing and networking.

 The ABS was established in its own right in 2010 but its origins started in 1995 as the British Association of Surgical Oncology (BASO) Breast Group.
 In 2002 it became the Association of Breast Surgery at BASO under the umbrella of BASO~ the Association of Cancer Surgery (BASO~ACS).

 In 2010 the ABS was established as an independent charitable organisation.
 In the early years, members were general surgeons who managed breast problems - mainly the diagnosis and treatment of breast cancer - but as specialist breast care and oncoplastic reconstructive breast surgery developed, surgeons became more specialised.
 Membership was extended to include nurse specialists, who were crucial to the delivery of high quality breast care, and membership is now open to all members of the breast multidisciplinary team.

 Articles of Association

 The Association of Breast Surgery is a Company Limited by Guarantee (Company No 7207053)and Registered as Charity No 1135699.

-The Association of Breast Surgery's Articles of Association, as amended on the 16th May 2016 can be viewed here.
+The Association of Breast Surgery's Articles of Association, as amended on the 18th June 2018 can be viewed here

 The Executive Board of the ABS agreed a byelaw on the 30th June 2016.
 This byelaw outlines the membership and appointment process for ABS Committees.